agustealo/Mi-Llama/Mi_Llama_TUTORIAL.md

 - Basic knowledge of Python
 - Python installed on your system
 - Streamlit, MindsDB, and Ollama installed
-- A MindsDB API key
+- A MindsDB API key ( Not required for local connection )

 ### Step 1: Project Setup